bestcaptchasolver/bestcaptchasolver-nodejs/README.md

     // type: '1', // 1 - normal, 2 - invisible, 3 - v3, optional and defaults to 1
     // v3_action: '',   // v3 action, optional
     // v3_min_score: '0.3', // if v3, score to target, optional
+    // data_s: 'recaptcha data-s parameter used in loading reCAPTCHA',
     // affiliate_id: 'ID of affiliate'       // optional
 }).then(function (id)) { /* use id to retrieve response */ };
 ```